What is the nexus?

 Recognizing the related challenges, the Parties to the UNECE Water Convention decided on assessments of water-food-energy-ecosystems nexus to be carried out.
-A representative set of transboundary basins in the pan-European region and beyond based on proposals from the countries.
+A representative set of transboundary basins in the pan-European region and beyond was to be assessed based on proposals from the countries.

 The assessment aims at identifying, together with the concerned sectors and relevant stakeholders, 1) hindrances to and opportunities for additional and equitable sharing of benefits from stronger integration across sectors, and 2) practical solutions for improving security and for reconciling the different sectors’ needs.
 The process has been designed to support ownership by the authorities, meaningful participation of various stakeholders, learning together and exchanging experience between basins.
 This assessment under the UNECE Water Convention has parallels with the National Policy Dialogues' process through which a cross-sectoral and stakeholder approach is also being implemented.